Rockland County, New York: History

 The natural barrier of the Ramapo Mountains and the size of the county made carrying out governmental activities difficult.
 At one point, two governments were active, one on each side of the Ramapo Mountains, so Rockland split off from Orange in 1798 to form its own county.
 That same year, the county seat was transferred from Tappan to New City, where a new courthouse was built.

 Haverstraw was separated from Orangetown in 1719, and became a town in 1788; it included the present-day Clarkstown, Ramapo, and Stony Point.
 Clarkstown and Ramapo became towns in 1791, followed by Stony Point in 1865.

-During the American Revolution, when control of the Hudson River was viewed by the British as strategic to dominating the American territories, Rockland had skirmishes at Haverstraw, Nyack, and Piermont, and significant military engagements at the Battle of Stony Point, where General "Mad" Anthony Wayne earned his nickname.
+During the American Revolution, when control of the Hudson River was viewed by the British as strategic to dominating the American territories, Rockland saw skirmishes at Haverstraw, Nyack, and Piermont, and significant military engagements at the Battle of Stony Point, where General "Mad" Anthony Wayne earned his nickname.
 George Washington had headquarters for a time at John Suffern's tavern, the later site of the village of Suffern.
 British Major John André met with American traitor Benedict Arnold near Stony Point to buy the plans for the fortifications at West Point.
 André was captured with the plans in Tarrytown on his way back to the British lines; he was brought to Tappan for trial in the Tappan church, found guilty, hanged, and buried nearby.
-Still another important chapter in the story of the Revolution was written on May 5, 1783, when General Washington received Sir Guy Carleton at the DeWint House, where they discussed terms of a peace treaty.
-Two days later, Washington visited Sir Guy aboard a British war vessel H.M.S Perseverance.
+Yet another important chapter in the story of the Revolution was written on May 5, 1783, when General Washington received Sir Guy Carleton at the DeWint House, where they discussed terms of a peace treaty.
+Two days later, Washington visited Sir Guy aboard a British war vessel, H.M.S Perseverance, laying anchor in the Hudson.
 On this day, the king's navy fired its first salute to the flag of the United States of America.

-In the decades following the Revolution, Rockland became popular for its stone and bricks.
+In the decades following the Revolution, Rockland became popular for its stone and brick manufactories.
 Many buildings in New York City were built with bricks made in Rockland.
 These products, however, required quarrying in land that many later believed should be set aside as a preserve.
 Many unsuccessful efforts were made to turn much of the Hudson Highlands on the northern tip of the county into a forest preserve.
 Union Pacific Railroad president E. H. Harriman, though, donated land and large sums of money for the purchase of properties in the area of Bear Mountain.
 Bear Mountain/Harriman State Park became a reality in 1910 when Harriman's widow donated his lands to the state, and by 1914, more than an estimated one million people a year were coming to the park.
 After World War I, Rockland County became the most important sausage-making hub in New York.

 In 1911, Letchworth Village, an institution for the mentally disabled opened in Rockland County near Thiells.
-The institution gained national infamy in 1972, when an investigation by Geraldo Rivera revealed the patients there to having been housed in neglectful conditions.
+The institution gained national infamy in 1972, when an investigation by Geraldo Rivera revealed the patients there to have been housed in neglectful conditions.
 Letchworth closed in 1996.